samiuens/nixos-config/README.md

 ### NixOS
 - On NixOS, no extra steps are needed, as the `nix` package manager is already installed.
+- Run the config switch with the following command followed with the hostname corresponding tot he config, you want to apply.
+- `sudo nixos-rebuild boot --flake ".#"`
+- Restart the machine and you're ready to go!

+### Servers
+- Boot the [nixos minial iso image](https://nixos.org/download/) on the machine
+- Generate the ssh keys on the both yubikeys for authentication by running `just sshkey <hostname> <sn> <keylabel> <copy: (y/n)>`
+- The keys are getting automatically generated and put into the right directory and optionally copied to the local machine.
+- Run the provision process with the following command: `./provision.sh`.
+The script guides you through the installation process.
+- Lastly, add the host to your ssh config with the right hostname, username and key file path.

 ## 🧩 Post installation